 In addition, we provide mobile banking services to our customers, which is available to all our Internet-registered users.
 These services allow our customers to complete selected banking transactions through major Korean telecommunications networks using their smart phones or other mobile devices.
-In 2015, we launched the first mobile-only banking service in Korea, called WiBee Bank.
-In addition, we provide general mobile banking services through our Woori WON Banking mobile application.
-We are expanding our mobile banking services to Southeast Asia.
+In May 2015, we launched the first mobile-only banking service in Korea, called WiBee Bank, and we are expanding its services to Southeast Asia